maxibide/my-web-development-journey/README.md

 * [03 April, 2021]: Building with Responsive Design project done.
 The project was to clone the homepage of [The Next Web](http://thenextweb.com).
 I believe that was the most complex project I have done to date.
 I tried to clone most of the details of the original webpage and learnt quite a bit in the process.
 For example, I had to learn how to create dropdown menues using only CSS.
 And also I had to use everything I've learned before, such as positioning, FlexBox and CSS Grid.
 I didn't encounter major difficulties to do it, but it took me a lot of time to do it thoroughly.
 All in all it was a very fun project to do.

+* [25 May, 2021]: I finished the project of designing a webpage with Bootstrap.
+The project consisted of cloning the main page of [Newsweek](http://www.newsweek.com) using mainly Bootstrap.
+It was a project that took me a long time, especially since I had to dig a lot into this Framework and solve some thorny issues, such as the issue of the order of the sections according to screen size.
+But in the end the feeling is very rewarding.

 # Projects

 ## The Odin Project